rewindturtle/Tetris-Player/README.md

 The weighting for each parameter is determined through a cross-entropy algorithm.
 The game is played through gym-retro, a python library by Open-Ai that emulates videogames in python.
 The state and data files are included in the repo.
 However, the ROM of the game is not.

+Link to video of the program in action: https://youtu.be/MTxgA3SdI8g

 Link to paper: http://proceedings.mlr.press/v48/simsek16.html